Jackson Roloff Is Eight Months Old, Mom Tori Shares More Baby Milestones

 “We love you Baby J. You make our world brighter every day.”

-Tori ended her cute and heart-warming post with a postscript: “Ps.
+Tori ended her cute and heart-warming post with a postscript, “Ps.
 You’re new ‘squishy face’ melts me daily.”